K9s/gitlab-release-pipeline/README.md

 gitlab are configured via yml and the format is defined in the [.gitlab-ci.yml keyword reference](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html).

-In simple terms a job is a place where a script can be executed in a defined context so that a desired result can be achieved.
+In simple terms a job is a place where a script can be executed.

-The release pipeline defines a set of jobs and framework conventions that makes building a complete release pipeline 'batteries included' and hopefully easier.
+The release pipeline defines a set of jobs and a framework of conventions that make building complete pipelines 'batteries included' and hopefully quicker and less arduous for teams/devs.

 See [Core Concepts](TODO) below for more description of 'what' is provided.